sanskarkothari2002/Grocery-Shop-Management-System/README.md

 Customer management: Users can manage customer accounts, view customer order history, and update customer information.

-To get started with this project, you will need to have the following tools installed:
+To get started with this project, you will need to have the following tools installed on your machine:
 1) python
 2) MYSQL